ecmatonix/starter-website-lite/README.md

 10. Automate the process of creating a change log.
 11. Linting of HTML code (on demand and in the "pre-commit" hook).
 12. Linting of CSS code (on demand and in the "pre-commit" hook).
+13. Linting of JS code (on demand and in the "pre-commit" hook).
 ## Required dependencies
 To work with a website template on your computer, `Node.js 10.14.1+` and `npm 6.4.1+` are required.
 ## Getting started